 We hope you had an amazing time studying abroad and hopefully met students from your host universities that helped ease the transition into the new culture.
 Now it’s your turn to do the same for an international exchange student here at VCU!
 Every year, we have about 20 to 30 exchange students through the ISEP and Partnership programs that are here for either a semester or the year.
 We try to match you up with a student who is from the location where you studied, or who shares similar interests or backgrounds.
 Try to meet with your buddy on a regular basis.
-To sign up to be a buddy, contact Sarah Young at email@example.com.
+To sign up to be a buddy, contact Sarah Carrier at firstname.lastname@example.org.

 Below are some activity ideas and tips on being a buddy:

 - Pick up your buddy from the Richmond airport, train station or bus station

 - Introduce your buddy to your friends or to student organizations to which you belong